SteffenKockel/pyduin/README.md

 ```
 ### Using the CLI

 The first operation to use would be to install the needed dependencies in `~/.pyduin/`.
-The following command creates `~/.pyduin.yml` if it does not exist, downloads the arduino IDE defined in `~/pyduin.yml`, and also downloads the librariese defined in `~./pyduin.yml`.
+The following command creates `~/.pyduin.yml` if it does not exist, downloads the arduino IDE defined in `~/pyduin.yml`, and also downloads the libraries defined in `~./pyduin.yml`.

 ```
 arduino_cli.py --install-dependencies
 ```
 This currently does not install `socat`.
 To make meaningful use of the CLI features, the installation and usage of `soact` is recommendet.
 To activate usage, edit `~/.pyduin.yml` and set `use_socat` to `yes` (default).
 If `socat` is installed, a proxy will be started for every device that connections are made to.
 The pins get set up accordint to the pinfile and the inital modes get set on first conect.
-The following connections **do not reset the arduinos firmware**.
+The following connections **will not reset the arduino**.
 The proxy will stop safely on device disconnect.
 The proxy will also be stopped for flashing.

 To connect to an arduino, it is necessary to specify the `baudrate`, `tty`, `model` and `pinfile` arguments.
 Since there are some defaults set (see: `arduino_cli.py --help`), only differing arguments need to be specified.
 The following call shows the default values for `baudrate` and `tty` ommited, but `pinfile` and `model` present.
 This means that implicitly `/dev/ttyUSB0` will be used and the connection speed will be `115200` baud.